Oblomov: Stages of life

 Goncharov wrote three novels over the course of his life: The Same Old Story, Oblomov, and The Precipice.
 Each novel was based heavily on autobiographical material, focusing on different epochs of life – specifically, infancy and childhood as influenced by the mother; then the "awakening of adolescence"; and finally adulthood as associated with St. Petersburg, government work, and marriage.
 The main characters of all three books share multiple important similarities: their fathers have either been absent or largely insignificant in their upbringings, they rely heavily on their mothers even past childhood, and they travel to St. Petersburg during their university years.
 Goncharov himself lost his father at the age of seven, and worked in St. Petersburg as a translator after graduating from Moscow State University.
 Aduev, the protagonist of The Same Old Story, also isolates himself from reality and prefers to live within his imagination much like Oblomov does.

 With these thematically linked protagonists, Goncharov envisioned Oblomov as part of a thematic "trilogy", fitting between his other two novels.
 Goncharov imagined his novels as different reflections of a single personality; "they are but one tremendous structure, one mirror reflecting in miniature three epochs: Old Life, Sleep, and Awakening."
-Aduev, Oblomov, and Raysky (the protagonist of The Precipce) therefore form "but one personality in its successive rebirths."
+Aduev, Oblomov, and Raysky (the protagonist of The Precipice) therefore form "but one personality in its successive rebirths."
 Oblomov represents the epoch of "Sleep" in Goncharov's vision.
 Yet many literary critics have found Goncharov's vision to be lacking.
 Belinsky and Dobrolyubov, two well-known literary critics who wrote famous reviews of Goncharov's works, failed to recognize a larger connection between Oblomov and Goncharov's other novels.